conan-io/conan-center-index/docs/adding_packages/README.md

 requesting access in this GitHub [issue](https://github.com/conan-io/conan-center-index/issues/4).
 Feel free to introduce yourself and your motivation to join ConanCenter community.

-This process helps conan-center-index against spam and malicious code.
+This process helps ConanCenter against spam and malicious code.
 The process is not not automated on purpose and the requests are generally approved on a weekly basis.

 > **Note** The requests are reviewed manually, checking the GitHub profile activity of the requester to avoid any misuse of the service.
 > All interactions are subject to the expectations of the [code of conduct](../code_of_conduct.md).
 Any misuse or inappropriate behavior are subject